 Taking away or reducing the withdrawal symptoms; the possibility of fewer withdrawal symptoms and their reduced severity would encourage people to take that first step to recovery (Acamprosate, Campral).

 Making it a lot more inconvenient for a recovering alcoholic to relapse by disrupting the breakdown of alcohol to induce undesirable effects such as an irregular heartbeat, facial redness, and feeling sick.
 (Disulfiram, Antabuse).

 Struggling with an addiction is difficult, even more so when trying to do it alone.
-Seeking help from loved ones or medical professionals will go a long way to ease the burden.
+Seeking help from loved ones or a rehab will go a long way to ease the burden.